Culturally Respectful Ways to Teach Indigenous Culture This Thanksgiving

 Patrick Willie @patrickisannavajo

-Patrick is a renowned hoop dancer and share his performances on his TikTok channel.
-Hoop dancing is a Native American dance that celebrates the seasons, the sun and the moon, flowers, butterflies and way of life.
+Patrick is a celebrated hoop dancer who shares his performances on TikTok.
+Hoop dancing is a vibrant Indigenous tradition that celebrates nature, the changing seasons, the sun and moon, flowers, butterflies, and the beauty of daily life.

 @patrickisanavajo I hope this can share good feelings for others.
 I combined my Fancy Feather Dance with a 360 Camera ☀️ #indigenous #nativeamerican #creativity #insta360 ♬ original sound - Allie.Bearhead